EItByTe/pytorch_tutorial/README.md

 Null

 ## read_data.py
-about how to read images from computer into python PIL, opencv.
+About how to read images from computer into python PIL, opencv.

 ## tensorBoard.py